shawnbutton/Engineering-training-materials/README.md

 The easiest way to access the training exercises is to use `git`.
 If you really, really don't want to use `git` then click **Clone or download** on this page, select **Download Zip** and  unzip the files on your local file system.

-If you do want to use `git` but don't have it installed we suggest you download it from the [git download page](https://git-scm.com/download/).
+If you want to use `git` but don't have it installed we suggest you download it from the [git download page](https://git-scm.com/download/).

 With `git` installed you simply open up a shell or command window and clone this repository: